-The ICARE Steering Committee, for the ARAV, represented by Rachel Marschang and Karina Mathes, announces that the next ICARE will take place in Budapest, April 11 - 15, 2021 (final venue to be decided very soon), the Local Organizing Committee chair is Endre Sós.
+The ICARE Steering Committee, for the ARAV, represented by Rachel Marschang and Karina Mathes, announces that the next ICARE will take place in in Budapest, April 11 - 15, 2021 (final venue to be decided very soon), the Local Organizing Committee chair is Endre Sós.
 ICARE 2023, will take place in Munich, Germany, Local Organizing Committee chair is Rüdiger Korbel and Co.
 ICARE London at Excel, was held from April 28 - May 2, 2019.
 Rachel sat on the steering committee and chaired the ARAV scientific committee for the conference.
 ICARE made money for the ARAV and we are happy to be part of such a great European conference.

 Dana Varble, Managing Editor for the JHMS, worked with the Editorial Board, chaired by Rachel Marschang, on revised Instructors for Authors, coordinated advertising sales (including an ARAV advertising prospectus), updated announcements, board listings, and upcoming events, reviewed articles for any style, content, image quality or other concerns, reviewed invoices from Allen Press and Track, sent author kit emails to conference presenters from ExoticsCon 2018 and ICARE 2019, with input from the editorial board chair, editor in chief and executive director.
 Dana served as the primary contact for BioOne and reviewed usage reports, link optimization, and awards this year and applied for listing with Clarivate analytics (Formerly Thomson Reuters, Web of Science).
 Editorial Board also found recruitment of review articles for JHMS (aim: 2 per year) to be difficult and is looking for round table discussions to help push JHMS back to 4 issues per year, and as always, please consider articles for the JHMS!
 Editorial Board also edited Herp Blerp newsletters before distribution to membership (primarily by Rachel Marschang).
 Mark Mitchell, Editor-in-Chief, JHMS, published 2 JHMS issues since last year's meeting, both on time.
 Mark believes submissions have improved, associated with timeliness, BioOne exposure, no charge for publishing (including color images), and team ARAV promoting the JHMS.
 He is ready to go to quarterly for 2020 and thanks all the Associate Editors, and especially Sue Horton, Krista Keller, and James Bogan, for joining the team last year and helping us move forward.
 He still needs submissions for the JHMS, especially with a return to quarterly publication, and is looking for three additional Associate Editors (to cover infectious disease, pathology, and surgery) as well as Reviewers.
-After a heated discussion at the 2017 JHMS Editorial Committee meeting, Mark Mitchell convinced Tom Boyer that, if you are not part of the solution, you are part of the problem, and consequently decided a return to round table discussions, under Tom's guidance, was needed for the JHMS.
-This proves you can't have your lunch and eat it too.
 This is the first year a majority of manuscripts in the JHMS are from outside the US, which reflects the international character of the ARAV.

-For six years, beginning in 2020, and renewable in 3 year increments thereafter, ARAV and European College of Zoological Medicine (ECZM) will jointly support a formal relationship outlined by a memorandum of understanding, the aim of which is to optimize and coordinate the impact of both ECZM and ARAV on their common ground of promoting excellence in herpetological and zoological medicine.
+For six years, beginning 2020, and renewable in 3 year increments thereafter, ARAV and European College of Zoological Medicine (ECZM) will jointly support a formal relationship outlined by a memorandum of understanding, the aim of which is to optimize and coordinate the impact of both ECZM and ARAV on their common ground of promoting excellence in herpetological and zoological medicine.